What is Good Documentation Practices?

 SafetyCulture (formerly iAuditor) is a data entry software that’s been included in Capterra’s 2021 Shortlist, GetApp’s 2021 Category Leaders, and Software Advice’s 2021 Frontrunners.
 SafetyCulture is free to download as a web-based software and as a mobile app.
 Here are some of SafetyCulture’s features for following good documentation practices easily:

-Need help creating a digital document?
+Need help creating a digital document and going paperless?
 SafetyCulture has a public library of 80,000+ free templates on a variety of use cases.
 Customize any template to suit your needs and preferences or start using it immediately after downloading.